herrera-ignacio/cybersecurity-handbook/vulnerabilities/csrf/README.md

 ### Double Submit Cookie

-A Clien can set a CSRF token as a cookie and also isnert it as a hidden ifeld in each HTML form sent to the client.
-SOP prevents an attacker from reading or setting cookies on the target domain, so they cannot put a vaid token in their crafted form.
+A Client can set a CSRF token as a cookie and also insert it as a hidden field in each HTML form sent to the client.
+SOP prevents an attacker from reading or setting cookies on the target domain, so they cannot put a valid token in their crafted form.

 The advantage of this technique over _STP_ is that token does not need to be stored on the server.